algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 <!-- Detail how users can manage their profiles (e.g., update soft skills, personal info). -->
 To access the User Profile you should click on the bottom right icon (![alt text](../functional_specification/img/app_img/profile_logo.png)) in the bottomBar provided by Flutter.
 When on the User Profile Page the icon changes to this ![alt text](../functional_specification/img/app_img/profile_logo_black.png) implying you are on the right page.
-It would look like that:
+It would look like this:
 ```Dart

 ```